Assamese literature: Beginning of modern literature

 The period of modern literature began with the publication the Assamese journal Jonaki (জোনাকী) (1889), which introduced the short story form first by Lakshminath Bezbaroa.
 Thus began the Jonaki period of Assamese literature.
 In 1894 Rajanikanta Bordoloi published the first Assamese novel Mirijiyori.

 The modern Assamese literature has been enriched by the works of Jyoti Prasad Agarwalla, Birinchi Kumar Barua, Hem Barua, Atul Chandra Hazarika, Mafizuddin Ahmed Hazarika, Nalini Bala Devi, Navakanta Barua, Syed Abdul Malik, Mamoni Raisom Goswami, Bhabendra Nath Saikia, Homen Borgohain, Birendra Kumar Bhattacharya, D. K. Barooah, Nirupama Borgohain, Kanchan Baruah, Saurabh Kumar Chaliha and others.
 Moreover, as regards the spreading of Assamese literature outside Assam, the complete work of Jyoti Prasad Agarwala has been translated into Hindi to reach a wider audience by Devi Prasad Bagrodia.
-Bagrodia has also translated Shrimanta Shankardev's 'Gunamala' into Hindi.
+Bagrodia has also translated Sankardev's 'Gunamala' into Hindi.

 In 1917 the Asam Sahitya Sabha was formed as a guardian of the Assamese society and the forum for the development of Assamese language and literature.
 Padmanath Gohain Baruah was the first president of the society.